markstan/IntuneOneDataCollector/EmailTemplate/emailtemplate.md

 1. Wait for the wizard to complete.
 It will take some time (2-3 minutes typically).

 1. When prompted, choose Upload the data now.
 You may also choose "Review the data being sent" to see the files included in the automatic upload.
-Your support professional will receive an automated notice when the file is uploaded.
+Your support professional will receive an automated notice when the file is uploaded